bhenndricks/23cfeatures/setup/setup.md

 ````

 ## Task 2: Create two tables under schema 1

+Moving on to Task 2, we will create two tables under Schema 1.
+The first table, inventory_no_reservations, will serve as a normal table without any special features.
+The second table, inventory_reservations, will be created with lock-free reservations.
+This feature enables efficient management of reservations for specific columns, and we will bind it to the 'budget' column in our case.

 1. Create the first table.
 Table 1 would be inventory_no_reservations (normal table)